MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-swe-fi-sample.md

     }
     ```

-#### Cloud POS extensions uptake
+#### Update Cloud POS

 1. Open the solution at **RetailSdk\\POS\\ModernPOS.sln**
-2. Disable the sample extension from loading by removing the lines from **extensions.json**:
+2. Disable the legacy extension by removing the following lines from **extensions.json**:
     ``` json
     {
         "baseUrl": "FiscalRegisterSample"
     }
     ```

-2. Enable the extensions to be loaded by adding the following lines in **extensions.json**.
+2. Enable the current sample extension by adding the following lines in **extensions.json**.

     ``` json
     {